Conventional NDT

 Magnetic Particle Testing (MT)

 Magnetic Particle Testing (MT) is used to detect surface and subsurface flaws in most ferromagnetic materials such as iron, nickel, and cobalt, and some of their alloys.
 With little surface preparation required, conducting MT is fast and easy.
 By applying a magnetic field to the material, any present defects distort the field, causing magnetic particles applied to the surface to accumulate at these locations.
-The resulting visible indications allow for the identification of flaws such as cracks, seams, and other discontinuities.
+The resulting visible indications allow for identifying flaws such as cracks, seams, and other discontinuities.
 MT is widely used for its quick results and effectiveness in inspecting various ferromagnetic components and structures.

 Liquid Penetrant Testing (PT)